 The veto prevents a decrease in the amount paid to solar customers, which would amount to a small fraction of the retail rate.
 The phase-down would have reduced payouts to solar customers by 50% in four years and continue to drop to the avoided cost rate by 2029.
 The bill also would have allowed fixed charges to grid-connected solar customers beginning in 2026.
-The limit of these charges was not stated in the bill, opening the door for additional costs for solar customers when inflation is already high.
+The limit of these charges was not stated in the bill, opening the door to additional costs for solar customers when inflation is already high.

 26% Solar Tax Credit Available Until the End of 2022

-If you are a commercial property owner who has been considering installing rooftop solar, now is the best time to make the switch.
+If you are a commercial property owner considering installing rooftop solar, now is the best time to make the switch.
 The veto of HB 741 keeps solar at its current rate, and the ITC is the highest it will be.
-The tax credit will remain at 26% until the end of the year when it will then drop four percent and continue its decline.
-This means that all solar energy projects that begin construction this year will be eligible to receive the 26% tax credit.
+The tax credit will remain at 26% until the end of the year, when it will then drop by four percent and continue its decline.
+This means that all solar energy projects that begin construction this year will be eligible for the 26% tax credit.
 The credit will drop to 22% in 2023 for all market segments, including commercial and residential, then down to 10% permanently for the commercial and utility markets in 2024.
 The tax credit for residential properties will come to a close in 2024.
 Commercial and utility-scale projects that have started construction before December 31, 2023, may still qualify for the 26% or 22% ITC if placed in service before January 1, 2026.

 Safe Harbor Can Help Protect Your Solar Tax Credit for Five-Years